 “I am wondering at what point do you recommend recalculating the average and upper and lower limits?”

-Generally, we’d recalculate limits when there’s a signal that performance has shifted to fluctuate around a new average (evidence would be the “Rule 2″ signal of eight consecutive data points above or below the old baseline average), like below.
+Generally, we’d recalculate limits when there’s a signal that performance has shifted to fluctuate around a new average (evidence would be the “Rule 2” signal of eight consecutive data points above or below the old baseline average), like below.
 I shifted the limits downward starting in May 2017, the first below-average data point in a run of eight below the baseline average.

 “I work in health care and have developed Process behaviour charts for many of our processes using the last 2 years of data.
 Do I leave the average calculation in my excel spreadsheet based on those initial 24 points?
 Or adjust the formula each month as I add data?”